sybrew/the-seo-framework/readme.txt

 	* The SEO Settings metaboxes are now a bit wider; 740px instead of 690px.
 	* We added support for post types and taxonomies that do not have rewrite capabilities.
 		* We excluded them in the past because many devs don't know the difference between rewrite and public (looking at you too, Automattic).
 This caused a rich profusion of issues (i.e. users wasting our time with 3rd party support).
 With WP sitemaps coming (and including non-rewriteable post types and taxonomies), it'll be a common issue, so we can now be complacent about that and revert our rewrite exemption rule.
 Moreover, we now allow full control over post type and taxonomy support.
 So, we'll henceforth support all rewritable post types and taxonomies by default.
+	* The Formats taxonomy (`post_format`) now has `noindex` applied for all new sites.
+Sites that upgrade the plugin to this version won't have this taxonomy deindexed automatically.
 * **Fixed:**
 	* When you disable a post type, its robots exclusion settings no longer get automatically rendered as checked by accident.
 	* Settings and post-edit tabs' contents can no longer stagger when you hold an arrow key switching tabs.
 So, they now always behave predictably.